amercader/MapFish-Print-IIS/README.txt

 MapFish Print Module controller for IIS
 ------------------------------------------------------------------------

-These modules allow you to run the MapFish print module on a IIS server configured with PyISAPIe.
+These modules implement the MapFish print protocol and allow you to run the MapFish print module on a IIS server configured with PyISAPIe.

 Support and feedback:
 	Adrià Mercader <amercadero@gmail.com>